daniel-frenkel/Valar-Systems/docs/index.markdown

 layout: home
 ---

-Select a device to get started.
+Select a device in the menu to get started.